WISDEM/WEIS/docs/how_weis_viz_works.rst

 Results
 ------------

-All of the graphical objects has been generated via Plotly library, which makes users to easily interact, zoom in, download with it.
-We also offer graph channel saving functions, which help users to resume their research from their previous status.
-Note that graph channels from the OpenFAST page will be saved once save button has been clicked.
+All of the graphical objects has been generated via Plotly library, which it easy to interact, zoom, and download the plots.
+The selected channels should be saved between runs, which help users to resume their previous work.
+Channels from the OpenFAST page will be saved once save button has been clicked.

 OpenFAST
 ~~~~~~~~